 Duke Energy Indiana's Free LED program is a continuation of the Free CFL program.
 The transition from CFLs to LEDs occurred in June 2016.
 Select eligible customers received a business reply card (BRC) in the mail to redeem for a free kit with six 9-watt LEDs.
 Eligible customers have been limited to DEI electric customers who had not reached the Duke Energy free bulb limit of 15-.
-To better manage program budgets, program marketing and have been outreach limited to business reply cards (BRCs), which has been the only means of program participation as well.
+To better manage program budgets, program marketing and outreach have been limited to business reply cards (BRCs), which has been the only means of program participation as well.

+the second se

-Date June 8, 2018
+June 8, 2018

-Region(s) Duke Energy Indiana
+Duke Energy Indiana

-Evaluation Period June 14, 2016 through January 18, 2018
+June 14, 2016 through

+January 18, 2018

+46,314 MWH

-Gross Annual MWh impact 46,314 MWH 71% realization rate
+71% realization rate

+3.64 MW (summer)

+57% realization rate

+(summer)

-Coincident MW impact 3.64 MW (summer) 57% realization rate (summer) 6.32 MW (winter) 104% realization rate (winter)
+6.32 MW (winter)

+104% realization rate

+(winter)

-Measure life 12 years
+12 years

-Net to Gross 58.5%
+58.5%

-Process Evaluation Yes
+Yes

+105

-Previous Evaluation(s) None
+None

+NOLE